We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Your doctor will use a stethoscope to listen to your lungs as you breathe.
 A whistling sound is a sign of asthma.
 You may also be asked to breathe into a spirometer to test your lung function.
 They may also perform allergy tests.

 If your symptoms point toward pneumonia, your doctor will probably start by listening to your lungs.
 One of the hallmarks of pneumonia is that your lungs make a crackling sound when you breathe.
-In most cases, a chest X-ray can confirm the diagnosis.
-If necessary, a CT chest scan can get a more detailed look at lung function.

 Asthma requires both short-term treatment and long-term management.
 In most cases, doctors can treat and cure pneumonia within a short time.